Jiaozhou Bay

-Jiaozhou Bay (膠州灣 (胶州湾, Jiāozhōu Wān); Kiautschou Bucht) is a bay located in the prefecture-level city of Qingdao (Tsingtau), Shandong Province, China.
+Jiaozhou Bay (Kiautschou Bucht; 膠州灣 (胶州湾, Jiāozhōu Wān)) is a bay located in the prefecture-level city of Qingdao (Tsingtau), Shandong Province, China.

 The bay has historically been romanized as Kiaochow, Kiauchau or Kiao-Chau in English and Kiautschou in German.

 Geography and ecology

 Jiaozhou Bay is a natural inlet of the Yellow Sea, with a depth of 10 to 15 m and deeper, dredged channels to three major ports around the bay: Qingdao, Huangdao, and Hongdao, all of which are ice-free during winter.

 The bay is located on the southern coast of the Shandong Peninsula in East China, and separates Huangdao District from Qingdao City and borders on Jiaozhou City.

 The bay is 32 km long and 27 km wide with a surface area of 362 km2, approximately two-thirds the area of 100 years ago.
 According to official data, the surface area has decreased from 560 km2 in 1928 to 362 km2 by 2003 due to sustained land reclamation activities in recent decades.

 The marine species have also decreased by two-thirds during the last 50 years due to urban and industrial development and growth of adjacent areas around the bay.
 Out of 170 species of organisms found in the northwestern part of the basin during the 1970s, only 17 were found in 1989.
 False killer whales still occasionally appear in the waters which were a regular range for the species until the 1980s.
 On the other hand, Jiaozhou Bay may serve as a suitable location for studying recoveries of coastal marine ecosystems.